-The following chart compares the average time to download a sample set of common file types for each security product tested.
+The following chart compares the average time to download a sample set of common file types for each Internet Security product tested.
 Products with lower times are considered better performing products in this category.

 Benchmark 13 - File Format Conversion (seconds)